Ammar03s/Movie-Rating-Prediction/README.md

 # Movie Recommendation System

-This project implements a simple movie recommendation system using collaborative filtering based on users ratings.
+This project implements a movie recommendation system using collaborative filtering based on users ratings.
 The system reads user ratings from a training file and recommends movies to users based on their similarity to other users.

 ## Features